magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 Yes - starting mid-Jan.

-**For Adobe Commerce on-premises, will we skip 7.10 and go straight to 7.16.1?**
+**For Adobe Commerce on-premises the latest 7.16.x version is recommended to mitigate Log4j**.

-7.10 should already work there but 7.16.1 is the only non-vulnerable release after Log4j, so we recommend 7.16.1.

 **Migration**